-The reference should be either the same size as your worked picture or a simple arithmetic variation (twice the size - half the size etc).
+The reference should be the same size as your worked picture or a simple arithmetic variation (twice the size - half the size etc).
 You draw a frame of the correct size on your working surface.
-Then measure a point where a main feature crosses the reference frame and make a suitable mark on your working frame.
-By measuring angles and distances you can transfer enough detail across to enable you to do a satisfactory freehand drawing between the plotted points.
+Then measure a point where a key feature crosses the reference frame and make a suitable mark on your working frame.
+By measuring angles and distances, you can transfer enough detail across to enable you to do a satisfactory freehand drawing between the plotted points.

-This is much easier to demonstrate than to explain!
-This is a quick method to use where you will be wanting to do most of the drawing yourself and simply want a guide to the overall position of important points to get sizes and angles correct.
+This is much easier to show than to explain!
+This is a quick method to use where you will want to do most of the drawing yourself and simply want a guide to the overall position of important points to get sizes and angles correct.

-The reference should be printed out on fairly thin paper (we are not worried about quality - merely position of the points in the picture).
-Tracing paper works well for this but so long as the paper is thin enough to see through against the light, the system will work.
+Print the reference out on fairly thin paper.
+For the example shown here, I used 90gsm printer paper, but so long as the paper is thin enough to see through against the light, the system will work.

-With the reference positioned over the drawing paper and the light coming from in front of me, I can see the image through the paper when it is folded over.
-This is printed on 90 gsm copy paper.
+With the reference positioned over the drawing paper and the light coming from in front of me, I can see the image through the paper when I fold it back.

 By taking a succession of points, I can quickly mark out the overall shape of the essential parts of the picture and then fill in the detail direct from the reference later.

-The advantage over tracing is that it is one step process and no line indentation (so long as you are careful when drawing your points) it does mangle the reference a bit, but not so that it is impossible to use afterwards.
+The advantage over tracing is that it is one-step process and there is no line indentation (so long as you are careful when drawing your points) it mangles the reference a bit, but not so that it is impossible to use afterwards.